Austro-Hungarian krone: Croatia, Slovenia and Bosnia and Herzegovina

 In these territories of Austria-Hungary, which became part of the Kingdom of the Serbs, Croats and Slovenes (later Yugoslavia) in 1918, Krone banknotes were stamped by the new authorities and became issues of the Serb, Croat and Slovene krone.
 In 1920 this was replaced by the dinar at a rate of 1 dinar = 4 Kronen.

 Czechoslovakia

-In Czechoslovakia the currency was superseded by the koruna, at par.
+In Czechoslovakia the currency was superseded by the Czechoslovak koruna, at par.
 The names of the present-day koruna and haléř (in the Czech Republic) and the pre-Euro koruna and halier (in Slovakia) are derived from the Austro-Hungarian Krone and Heller.

 Fiume

 The Fiume Krone (Corona Fiumana) - (Cor., FiuK) was introduced on 18 April 1919 by over-printing the existing Austro-Hungarian Krone notes, under the authority of the Italian National Council of Fiume who ruled the city.
 There were two issues: the 1919/21 Issue (1 and 2 kronen), and the 1920 Issue (2, 10, 20, 50, 100, and 1,000 kronen).
 The over-printed notes were in circulation from April 1919 to February 1921.
 In September 1920 the Italian Lira was introduced as the official currency.
 The unofficial exchange rate to the lira was 2.5 FiuK to 1 Lira.